ReactForBeginners/exercise1-todo/README.md

 ## Stretch goals:

-If you finish up before the deadline, use the remaning time to add extra features to the app.
+If you finish up before the deadline, use the remaining time to add extra features to the app.

 * **Multiple lists**
 The user clicks *New list*, and a new list appears on the page, which he/her can add and delete items on.